CS2103JAN2017-W10-B4/addressbook-level4/docs/UserGuide.md

 ### 2.6.
 Selecting an event or task : `select`

-Views the specified event or task form the event or task list.
+Views the specified event or task from the event or task list.

 Format: `select TYPE INDEX`

 > * Type should be `ev` or `ts`.
 > * Selects the event or task at the specified `INDEX`.
-> * The index refers to the index number shown in the most recent event or task listing.
+> * The index refers to the index number shown in the most recent event or task list.
 > * The index **must be a positive integer** 1, 2, 3, ...
-> * Event or task list and calendar will jump to the selected event or task.

 Examples: